deedk822-lang/The-lab-verse-monitoring-/PRODUCTION_READY.md

 **⚡ STATUS: FULLY OPERATIONAL ⚡**

 _No mock-ups.
 No simulations.
 No placeholders._
 _This is a real, revenue-generating AI empire._
+_Storage: Singapore OSS (oss-ap-southeast-1)_

-_Last updated: December 14, 2025, 1:19 AM SAST_
+_Last updated: December 14, 2025, 1:22 AM SAST_